 - Everyone is invited to race Pinewood Derby cars down the two-story, 125-foot race track and watch them speed across the finish line.
-The track will be open to the public all week with the official race Saturday, April 7.
+The track will be open to the public April 2-5 & 7, with the official race Saturday, April 6.

 Hop around Indianapolis with our guide to Easter Egg hunts around town!

 Whoever thought it would be this easy to spend a WHOLE day at White River State Parks.
 All attractions are a must see!
-You can purchase a Park Pass which includes admission vouchers into six attractions with more than 25 percent off the regular adult and child prices.-
+White River State Park offers 9 different attractions across 250 beautiful acres in downtown Indianapolis.

 Bring the whole family to Hendricks County Trail Rides at the Nature Valley Ranch!
 They offer 30- 90-minute trail ride options along White Lick Creek.
 Toddlers can ride with adults for only $5 extra.
 Be sure to reserve your ride online before you go!

 This park located in the beautiful Fort Harrison on the east side of Indianapolis.
 Offering biking, hiking, and fishing; this park has six trails that vary in difficulty and time.
 It is a $7 in-state vehicle entrance fee.
 Find out more information about the park here.

 15. Rhythm!
 Discovery Center a museum for all!